zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ## Sensor Setup

+Here, we exemplfy a sensor within all the sensors used in the prototype platform, if we exemplfy all sensors, that will make the read,e very long and boring

-The robot end-effector pose are measured using: NDI Aurora electromagnetic tracking system (6-DoF), combining miniature sensors and a reference sensor to provide real-time pose estimation (position + orientation) of the robot end-effector
+The pose (position + orientation) of the robot end-effector is measured using: NDI Aurora electromagnetic tracking system (6-DoF), combining miniature sensors and a reference sensor to provide real-time pose estimation of the robot end-effector

-An example of the NDI Aurora system setup:
+NDI Aurora system setup:

 ![NDI_sensors](media/Aurora_plug_setup_2.png)